tinacms/tina.io/content/docs/reference/types/rich-text.md

 To add an embedded template quickly enter `/`, this will present you with the embedable objects, filtering them out as you type.

+#### Default Values
+> Currently, if setting a default value for a rich-text field, you must provide the document AST.